Call for Projects

 - The diversity and number of the stakeholders involved

-- The stage of development of the project
+- The stage of development

-- Its feasibility
+- The feasibility

-- The scope of its impact
+- The scope of the impact

 Royal Court of Morocco